RahiPatel1172/Assignment-3-database/README.md

 ## Notes

-- The MySQL root password is set to "secret" in this implementation.
+- The MySQL root password is set to "mysql@123" in this implementation.
 For a production environment, use a secure password and consider using environment variables or a secret management tool.
 - The `up.yaml` script is designed to be idempotent, so you can run it multiple times without adverse effects.
 - The `down.yaml` script will only create a new migration file if new subscribers have been added.